ejlian/ejlian/README.md

 ---

-✨ *I’m Edd Julian, a 4th‑year Computer Science student passionate about building web solutions that make life easier and more enjoyable.*
+ *I’m passionate about building web solutions that make life easier and more enjoyable.
-🚀 Always excited to learn, build, and collaborate.

 ## 🛠️ Tech Stack